net-tools/paypal-js/README.md

 The NTPaypal client library provides 3 storage strategies : cookies (cart content lost when browser is closed), localStorage (cart content never lost), sessionStorage (cart content lost when page, not browser is closed).

-To save the cart content to browser storage, a Session object must be created with appropriate parameters ; then the `save` method is called with a Cart object.
+To save the cart content to browser storage, a Session object must be created with appropriate parameters ; then the `save` method is called.
 To restore data, `restore` method should be called.

 ```
 // creating session
 // save/restore will be done through CookiesStorage interface (please note that you mustn't create a CookiesStorage object with new keyword, just pass the constructor reference)
+// create new Session object, with storage interface constructor, shop/cart/store objects
-var s = new NTPaypal.Session(NTPaypal.CookiesStorage);
+var s = new NTPaypal.Session(NTPaypal.CookiesStorage, shop, cart);

 // saving a previously created Cart object
-s.save(cart);
+s.save();

 // ...... some time later
 var cart = s.restore();